 - Butterfly of Death and Rebirth: Among the many things Kwannon inherits from Betsy is a butterfly motif.
 She discusses the symbolism in the second issue, representing how she is changing as a person.
 Although literal rebirth is not involved, Kwannon very obviously views the events of Dawn of X as a second chance at life.

-- Character Shilling: Kwannon has been hit particularly hard with accusations of this, as she's being put forward as a mentor figured for the already considerably badass X-23 and Cable.
-While this iteration of Nathan is still effectively a child, he's nonetheless a hardened combat veteran, while Laura is a grown woman who is just as experienced as Kwannon (allowing for the time Kwannon has spent either dead or trapped in in her own mind while Betsy was driving her body).
+- Character Shilling: Kwannon has been hit particularly hard with accusations of this, as she's being put forward as a mentor figure for the already considerably badass X-23 and Cable.
+While this iteration of Nathan is still a teenager, he's nonetheless a hardened combat veteran, while Laura is a grown woman who is just as experienced as Kwannon (allowing for the time Kwannon has spent either dead or trapped in in her own mind while Betsy was driving her body).
 Kwannon's dialogue comes across as patronizing at best, with both characters' extensive skills and experiences being subsumed to prop up Kwannon.
 This has not sit well with fans of either character.

 - Child of Forbidden Love: It turns out Kwannon has a secret daughter.
 Back when she was in training as a Hand assassin, she was with a boy and got pregnant.
 This was forbidden by the Hand and they executed the boy and took her daughter away as a hostage.